siran/writing/posts/_drafts/Flat Rotation Curves from Azimuthal Stress in an Energy-Flow Ontology.md

 Under the assumptions stated below, the answer is yes at the level of the rotation-curve problem itself.

+More precisely: the note recovers a concrete mechanism for the flat-curve regime, and then derives the matching logarithmic weak-lensing law inside the same weak constitutive closure already used in the gravity chapters.
+It does not yet derive the outer-disk constitutive data from galactic microphysics, so it should not be read as the final word on every dark-matter observable.

 ## 2. Why the monopole average misses the galactic case